Friends of Central Mississippi Residential Center, Inc

 - Suicide prevention

 - Stress management

-Presentations are regularly provided to educators, law enforcement and health care professionals for continuing education.
+Presentations are regularly provided to educators, law enforcement and health care professionals.

 Education and prevention topics are frequently presented to students, parents, faith-based groups and civic organizations.